jaymcgavren/jaymcgavren.github.io/_posts/2022-01-30-rails-checklist.md

 - Full range of input values your code can receive.
 - Throughput your code must handle under peak load.
+- Any backfill jobs/tasks needed to migrate from old data format(s) to new.

 For index views, have the following been considered?